Gericault/Gericault.Github.io/about.md

 A blog detailing my journey learning Cyber Security

-Theorore Gericault was a famous artist; his work 'the raft of medusa' details that the journey is only half the fun.
+Theodore Gericault was a famous artist; his work 'the raft of medusa' details that the journey is only half the fun.

 ### Contact me